Paulo Costa: Ultimate Fighting Championship

 Costa made his promotional debut on 11 March 2017, at UFC Fight Night 106 against Garreth McLellan.
 He won the fight via TKO in the first round, earning his first Performance of the Night award.

 Costa faced Oluwale Bamgbose on 3 June 2017, at UFC 212.
 He won the fight via TKO in the second round.

-After the fight with Bamgbose, UFC offered a new contract but the parties did not come to an agreement with the financial terms.
+After the fight with Bamgbose, UFC offered a new contract, but the parties did not come to an agreement on the financial terms.
 The UFC then proposed a fight with former welterweight champion Johny Hendricks, with a promise to renegotiate after the bout.
 Costa faced Hendricks on 4 November 2017, at UFC 217.
 He won the fight via TKO in the second round.
 After the bout Costa signed a new, multi-fight contract.

 Costa was expected to face Uriah Hall on 21 April 2018, at UFC Fight Night 128.
 However, Costa pulled out of the fight in mid-March with an arm injury.
 In turn, promotion officials elected to pull Hall from that event entirely and reschedule the pairing for 7 July 2018, at UFC 226.
 Costa won the fight via technical knockout in round two.
 The win earned him his second Performance of the Night award.

 Costa was scheduled to face Yoel Romero on 3 November 2018, at UFC 230.
 However, Romero indicated in mid-August that, while he had been cleared to fight, his medics had recommended that he wait another four to five months to allow facial injuries incurred during his most recent fight to fully heal.